leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/volume_displace.rst

    This should be modified if the texture offsets the entire volume in one direction and you want to center it again.
    For performance reasons, the displaced volume should stay close to its original position.

 Example
 =======

 .. figure:: /images/modeling_modifiers_deform_volume-displace_example.png
    :width: 500px

-   Displacing a volume with various strengths.
+   A volume displaced with various strengths.